iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/common_report_section.rst

 .. code-block:: ini

-  effect_groups = {comma separated list of effect groups}
+  effect_groups = {comma-separated list of effect groups}

-This property defines list of effect groups for the ``De Novo Variants`` section of the common report.
-This effect groups are part of the variants query.
-Possible options for effect groups and effect types that they contain
+This property defines a list of effect groups for the ``De Novo Variants`` section of the common report.
+The effect groups are part of the variants query.
+Possible options for the effect groups and effect types that they contain
 are:

 * Coding